Social Work - Graduate Programs

 The program requires two years (up to 3 years in the thesis track).
 Only applicants with an undergraduate degree in social work who are fluent in Hebrew will be considered for admission.
 All applicants must have a minimum grade point average of 85 from an accredited university.
 The two clinical programs - for social work with children and adolescents and for coping with stress and trauma - will only be open to applicants with at least 22 months of experience (by the beginning of the following academic year) at 50% position, in social work with children and adolescents and/or their environments and work with populations under stress and trauma conditions, respectively.

-All materials, including transcripts of undergraduate work, recommendations and certificates of employment (to confirm years of experience as a social worker), must be received no later than March of current year, to be considered for acceptance to the following academic year.
+All documents, including transcripts of undergraduate work and certificates of employment (to confirm years of experience as a social worker), must be received no later than two weeks after the registration to the MSW tracks.

 For detailed information see the Hebrew website.